Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 title: Solving All Possible Versions of Harry Potter's Potions Puzzle
 date: 2019-08-06

-Imagine protecting your most valuable possession with the following riddle:
+Imagine protecting your life savings with the following riddle:

       Danger lies before you, while safety lies behind, Two of us will help you, whichever you would find,